Sustainable Development Fund (SDF) Guidance Notes

 The SDF is a competitive grant fund with grants awarded on a competitive basis for a share of the available funds.
 We operate two rounds of applications, a first round submitted by a set closing date, followed by a second round later in the year if not all money is allocated.
 Grants can only be made for activity within a particular financial year i.e. 1 April to 31 March.
-Applications are now being invited for projects that can be completed before the end of March 2021, with a closing date of 7 September 2020.
+Applications are now being invited for projects that can be completed before the end of March 2022, with a closing date of midnight 17 May 2021.

 Applications will be acknowledged as soon as possible on receipt.
 Applicants may be contacted for additional information where necessary.
 Once the application has been validated, a decision on the application should be made within 15 working days.
 Applicants will be contacted, in writing with a formal grant offer and Terms and Conditions which you will be required to sign and return before work commences.